cunarist/rinf/documentation/docs/frequently-asked-questions.md

 # You might have to restart Rust-analyzer for this change to take effect.
 target = "wasm32-unknown-unknown"
 ```

+You need to restart Rust language server for this to take effect.

 ### CMake cache is broken after I moved the app folder